In The Community

-Soon, Music Junction formed a ground-breaking collaboration with children’s charity Barnardo’s, who continue to be involved in the project in this its fifth year of development.
+Soon, Music Junction formed a ground-breaking collaboration with children’s charity Barnardo’s, who continue to be involved in the project in this its seventh year of development.
 The Music Junction community is now thriving in four regional centres, involving 12 schools and organisations (one independent school, three special schools, four modern academies, two specialist music centres and two young carer projects).

 Our fundamental aspiration is to nurture greater empathy and connection between young people from different backgrounds.
 By bringing together children and young people who would not usually meet, and giving them shared opportunities to make music as a group, we aim to promote confidence, nurture self-esteem and encourage participants to develop respect for themselves and each other within their wider communities.
 Through an ongoing process of investment, development, reflection and transparent reporting Music Junction aims to change lives over the longer-term, offering to all participants a vision enabling them to develop lasting self-worth and aspirations, and sharing the lessons of what we have learned.